-- As an ownCloud administrator, create a group within user management and add the users that should be able to classify files. - Then navigate to the "Settings" section "Workflows & Tags". - In the Collaborative Tags Management panel, create a tag of type "Static" and give it a meaningful name.
-Then assign the group you created, in the beginning, to give it's users special privileges for the tag. - Users that are not a member of the specified group(s) will only be able to see the respective tag but can't alter or assign/un-assign it.
+- As an ownCloud administrator, create a group within user management and add the users that should be able to classify files. - Then navigate to menu:Settings[Workflows & Tags]. - In the Collaborative Tags Management panel, create a tag of type "Static" and give it a meaningful name.
+Then assign the group you created, in the beginning, to give it's users special privileges for the tag.

+• Users that are not a member of the specified group(s) will only be able to see the respective tag but can't alter or assign/un-assign it.